 How Laser Eye Surgery Can Correct Farsightedness

 Laser surgery does what neither eyeglasses nor contact lenses can do: correct your vision by adjusting the actual shape of your eye.
 Millions of people have had successful laser eye surgery, which can fix several vision conditions, including farsightedness.
 The procedure is quick – perhaps 15-30 minutes on one eye – and done on an outpatient basis.
-Patients are slightly sedated but awake during the surgery, which has immediate effects.
+Patients are lightly sedated but awake during the surgery, which has immediate effects.

 There are different kinds of laser surgery, based on the needs of any individual patient:

 - LASIK surgery: LASIK, is the most common and most well-known laser surgery procedure.
 Because the cornea must stay perfectly still in the correct position, a small suction ring holds it in place.
 A special device then cuts a hinged flap in the surface of the cornea, which is folded back.
 The laser is then used to sculpt the eye based on the doctor’s prescription, after which the flap of the cornea is folded back into position.
 No stitches are needed.
 Patients can usually see the difference immediately.

 - PRK: Corrects the shape of the eye’s surface, but doesn’t cut a flap first.
 If a patient’s cornea is too thin for LASIK, PRK might be used instead.
 Recovery can take a little longer than with LASIK, and there is a slightly higher risk of infection and inflammation in the eye.